Technical SEO [The Ultimate Guide 2021]

 Most people are not good at coding, and structured data can be made by coding.
 Does this mean that there is an end to structure data for you?
 Well, the answer is no because SEO tools are for this purpose.

-You can use the JSON-LD tool to create the schema data and Structured Data Testing Tool for testing it.
-In JSON-LD tool, you only have to fill the details about your web page, such as author name, URL, image URL, meta description, title, log, and it converts the details entered by you to code.
+You can use the JSON-LD tool to create the schema data and the Structured Data Testing Tool for testing it.
+In the JSON-LD tool, you only have to fill in the details about your web page, such as author name, URL, image URL, meta description, title, log, and it converts the details entered by you to code.